 I serve as the Alexander M. Crenshaw Professor of Public Policy in the School of Public and International Affairs at the University of Georgia.
 My research centers on strategy and innovation in public policy and organization studies, often at the intersection of business and government.
-I am currently Editor of the Journal of Public Policy and an elected Fellow of the National Academy of Public Administration.
+I am currently Editor at the Journal of Public Policy and an elected Fellow of the National Academy of Public Administration.
 I was recently named to receive the 2017 Herbert A. Simon Award for “significant contribution to the scientific study of bureaucracy.”

 My papers have appeared in peer-reviewed journals such as the Administrative Science Quarterly, the Journal of Public Administration Research and Theory, the Journal of Policy Analysis and Management, the American Journal of Public Health, and the American Journal of Political Science.
 My Erdős number is 3.